icc23-asia/lotus/README.md

 # Credits
 Tulip was written by [@RickdeJager](https://github.com/rickdejager) and [@Bazumo](https://github.com/bazumo), with additional help from [@Sijisu](https://github.com/sijisu).
 Thanks to our fellow Team Europe players and coaches for testing, feedback and suggestions.
 Finally, thanks to the team behind [flower](https://github.com/secgroup/flower) for opensourcing their tooling.

+# TODO
+QoL things to add

+* Improve frontend
+    * Add more options for filtering
+* Add login page for security
+* Get a new VPS to run the service
+* Figure out command to sniff packets on windows server
+* for demo 3, we need to check if the flag can have different formats
+* Add tag for heap address, libc address, etc

+also edit this README